Sources: Red Sox trading Betts, Price to Dodgers

 For most of the winter, the Dodgers had been quiet, watching top free agents Gerrit Cole, Anthony Rendon and Stephen Strasburg sign elsewhere.
 Los Angeles' only free-agent signings this winter have been one-year deals for reliever Blake Treinen ($10 million) and starters Alex Wood ($4 million) and Jimmy Nelson ($1 million).
 San Diego looked to keep the Dodgers from making a big acquisition, hoping Boston would take one of its offers, which were centered around top catching prospect Luis Campusano and major league players.
 Boston preferred Los Angeles, as Chaim Bloom, the team's chief baseball officer, made his first big trade with Dodgers president Andrew Friedman, with whom he worked while running the Tampa Bay Rays.

 Los Angeles, which hasn't won a championship since 1988, lost in back-to-back World Series against the Houston Astros and Red Sox.
-The 2017 Astros, who beat Los Angeles in seven games, cheated during that season by stealing signs and warning hitters what pitchers were coming by banging on trash cans, according to a report from Major League Baseball.
+The 2017 Astros, who beat the Dodgers in seven games, cheated during that season by stealing signs and warning hitters what pitches were coming by banging on trash cans, according to a report from Major League Baseball.
 The 2018 Red Sox also are under investigation for using technology to steal signs.

 Verdugo, 23, hit .294/.342/.475 with a 2.2 WAR in 377 plate appearances for the Dodgers last season.
 He took over in center field when A.J.
 Pollock was out.

 He is excellent against left-handed pitching and is under team control through the 2024 season.
-He'll make the MLB minimum of $563,500 in 2020.
-He's a member of the Mexican National team.
+He will make the MLB minimum of $563,500 in 2020.
+He's also a member of the Mexican national team.

-Graterol, a hard-throwing 21-year-old right-hander, pitched 9.2 innings last season in the majors, going 1-1 with a 4.66 ERA.
-In the minors last season, the Venzuelan was 7-0 with a 1.92 ERA across three levels.
+Graterol, a hard-throwing, 21-year-old right-hander, pitched 9⅔ innings last season in the majors, going 1-1 with a 4.66 ERA.
+In the minors last season, the Venezuelan was 7-0 with a 1.92 ERA across three levels.
 He was rated the No. 83 overall prospect for 2020 by MLB pipeline.

+With news of the trade, the Dodgers' World Series odds went from 7-1 to 4-1 at Caesars Sportsbook, while their odds of winning the NL pennant went from +300 to +150 and their projected win total went from 99 to 100.
+The Red Sox's projected win total went from 87.5 to 86.5, while their World Series odds went from 20-1 to 25-1.